lucee/lucee-docs/docs/03.reference/120.deprecated/implementationStatus.md

 statusFilter: deprecated
 ---

-Backwards compatability is considered super important in Lucee.
+Backwards compatibility is considered super important in Lucee.

 **Deprecated** means that whilst the functionality is still **supported** and **available**, Lucee offers newer, more modern way(s) to achieve the same result.